Erie, Pennsylvania: Government

-Erie is the largest city in Pennsylvania's 16th congressional district and is currently represented in Congress by Republican Mike Kelly, who was elected in 2010.
+Erie is the largest city in Pennsylvania's 16th congressional district.
+Republican Mike Kelly currently represents the district in Congress.
+Voters first elected him in the 2010 election.
 Republican Dan Laughlin of the 49th District represents Erie in the Pennsylvania State Senate.
 The city of Erie is split by the 1st and 2nd Districts of the Pennsylvania House of Representatives and is represented by Democrats Patrick Harkins and Robert E. Merski, respectively.